ResilienceCon 2020 Call for Submissions

 Join us in Nashville for ResilienceCon 2020!
 ResilienceCon™ focuses on strengths-based approaches for research, prevention, and intervention on violence and other adversities.
 All ResilienceCon sessions are interview-based.
 Every session makes time for moderated interviews of the presenters, followed by an audience Q&A. Moderators are not just timekeepers but serve as hosts and interviewers.
 The format makes space for great conversations, where participants hear about lessons learned, professional stories, and what it really takes to successfully implement a project or intervention.

-For 2019, we will be offering two submission deadlines: The general submission deadline will be November 30, 2018, 11:59 PM CST.
-We also recognize that the results of some of the most exciting research may not be available until closer to the actual conference, so we will also be offering a Late-Breaking submission deadline!
-This deadline will be February 15, 2019, 11:59 PM CST, and is for timely research with up-to-date results.
-Submissions for the Late-Breaking deadline should be on new research that has not yet been presented at other conferences, ideally for studies that are completed after the general submission deadline.
+For 2020, we will be offering two submission deadlines: The general submission deadline will be November 1, 2019, 11:59 PM CST.
+We also recognize that the results of some of the most exciting projects may not be available until closer to the actual conference, so we will also be offering a Late-Breaking submission deadline!
+This deadline will be January 24, 2020, 11:59 PM CST, and is for timely research and projects with up-to-date results.
+Submissions for the Late-Breaking deadline should be on new research and projects that have not yet been presented at other conferences, ideally for studies that are completed after the general submission deadline.

 We invite submissions on all aspects of resilience and adversity, including:

 - Resilience and the social ecology, including protective characteristics of individuals, families, schools, and communities

 - Strength and resilience among people and communities of color

 - Cross-cultural and international research on strengths or resilience

 - Community-based participatory research to promote health and well-being

 - Developmental or other longitudinal studies of strengths or resilience

 - Resilience and schools, including school climate and social networks